West Palm Beach Veterans’ Disability Lawyers

 Gordon & Partners offers a free consultation to discuss your eligibility for benefits and answer your questions.
 Our West Palm Beach veterans’ disability attorneys have helped veterans of the armed services obtain benefits and have extensive knowledge of eligibility criteria, appealing denied applications and how to link a disability to a veteran’s time in the service.
 We know how important veterans’ benefits are, as you look to transition back to civilian life with the added burden of a physical or mental impairment.

-Our firm has obtained for injury victims over more than two decades serving South Florida.
+Our firm has obtained over $1 Billion for injury victims since 1993, while serving South Florida.
 We have been recognized by Super Lawyers and U.S. News and World Report’s Best Law Firms.

 There are no upfront fees for our services.
 We are not paid unless we recover compensation on your behalf.
 That means there is no risk to you in contacting us to find out how we may be able to help you.
 We are ready to take your call anytime to schedule your free legal consultation.